eragont06/svelte-device-mockups/README.md

  - "green"

 > Defaults to "silver" if not specified or if an invalid color is provided.
+> Not all devices support all available colors.

 landscape:
 >A boolean indicating whether the device should be displayed in landscape orientation.
 Defaults to false.